mahdip72/VideoDataloader/README.md

 If you do not want to use sparse temporal sampling and instead want to sample a single N-frame continuous clip from a video, this is possible.
 Set `num_segments=1` and `frames_per_segment=1`.

+## Weakness
+1. The video loading pipeline that this class implements is not very fast.
+It can be improved by using ffmpeg.
+2. Video augmentation is not added to the pipeline.